ukari/javascript-let-decorators/README.md

 ```

-image that if you have three function foo, bar, boo.
+image that if there are three function foo, bar, boo.
 When their defination is

 ``` javascript
 function foo(x) {